 This recipe describes how I like my holidays: simple and with wine.
 I don’t get too wrapped up in holiday craziness – I don’t fight crowds at the mall, I don’t bake ten million cookies, and I don’t cook a Christmas ham (is that what people still do?).
 But I do enjoy making easy elegant dinners like this one.
 This pasta is bright and merry, with squeezes of lemon and splashes of Barefoot Pinot Grigio.

-The recipe starts with a very light lemony white wine sauce made with olive oil, shallots and garlic.
-Then, I toss in a few handfuls of spinach before tossing everything with the pasta.
+The recipe starts with a very light lemony white wine sauce made with olive oil, shallots, and garlic.
+Then, I toss in a few handfuls of spinach before adding the pasta.

 Serve with fresh parsley, parmesan cheese (optional), and a few glasses of wine (not optional).
 Cheers!

 - 8 ounces brown rice capellini pasta, plus reserved pasta water